Hype365/PoGo-Calcy-Rename/README.md

 2. It's not pasting the pokémon's name!

     Unfortunately, the paste key event doesn't work on older versions of Android.
-Use the `--nopaste` argument to paste it by tapping (make sure you edit the `locations:` accordingly).
+Use the `--touch-paste` argument to paste it by tapping (make sure you edit the `locations:` accordingly).

 3. It's going too fast for my phone! :O